davisdude/mlib/README.md

     - `true` if the circle is __completely__ inside the polygon.
 	- `false` if the circle is not inside the polygon.

-#####mlib.circle.isCircleInsidePolygon
-- Checks if a circle is inside a polygon.
-- Synopses:
-  - `inPolygon = mlib.circle.isCircleInsidePolygon( cx, cy, radius, vertices )`
-  - `inPolygon = mlib.circle.isCircleInsidePolygon( cx, cy, radius, ... )`
-- Arguments:
-  - `cx`, `cy`: Numbers.
-The x and y coordinates for the center of the circle.
-  - `radius`: Number.
-The radius of the circle.
-  - `vertices`: Table.
-The vertices of the polygon in the format `{ x1, y1, x2, y2, x3, y3, ... }`
-  - `...`: Numbers.
-The x and y coordinates of the polygon.
-(Same as using `unpack( vertices )`)
-- Returns:
-  - `inPolygon`: Boolean.
-    - `true` if the circle is inside the polygon.
-	- `false` if the circle is not inside the polygon.
-- Notes:
-  - Only returns true if the center of the circle is inside the circle.

 #####mlib.circle.isPointOnCircle
 - Checks if a point is __exactly__ on the edge of the circle.
 - Synopsis: